Stop Buying Toothpaste: 5-Minute Natural Toothpaste Recipes Dentists Want You to Use (2026 Guide)

 What is the best natural toothpaste for sensitive teeth?

-Recipe #4 (The Sensitivity Soother with green tea and sea salt) is specifically formulated for tooth sensitivity.
+Recipe #4 (The Sensitivity Soother with green tea and sea salt) is made especially for sensitive tooth.
 It’s our dedicated natural toothpaste recipe for sensitive teeth and one of the most soothing Natural Toothpaste Recipes we offer.

 What is the best DIY toothpaste for gum disease?